bharat1994bhatia/DBpedia-precison-recall/README.md

 --> For simplicity, attaching the 'test.txt' containing test resume lines and corresponding corrected dataset 'dataset.xlsc' files.
 Just change the path of locations where these files are stored on your system as explained in step 2: Creation of Dataset above.

---> Algorithm for Precision and Recall:
+# Algorithm for Precision and Recall

 --> Precision:-
 Precision = TruePositives / (TruePositives + FalsePositives)
 TruePositives=correct predicts by dbpedia spotlight